A week ago I wrote about Singapore Airlines Krisflyer as a great transfer partner, a great miles repository.

-- Chase Ultimate Rewards: Chase Sapphire Preferred Card offers 50,000 points after $4000 spend within 3 months of account opening and another 5000 points for adding a no fee authorized user to the account and making a purchase within the same timeframe.
+- Chase Ultimate Rewards: Chase Sapphire Preferred Card offers 50,000 points after $4000 spend within 3 months of account opening.
 The card’s annual fee is $0 the first year then $95, and it earns double points on travel and dining.

 - Citi ThankYou Rewards: Citi Prestige Card offers 50,000 points after $3000 spend within 3 months as a signup bonus.
 It offers triple points on air and hotel spending and double points on dining and entertainment.
 (Offer expired)

 - Starwood Preferred Guest: Starwood Preferred Guest Credit Card from American Express earns the the single most valuable points currency.